-• Scope Changes - The Commission will not consider changes to the scope of the project unless the change is minor and has no impact to the project benefits or the scope change increases the benefits of the project.
-The Commission should be notified as soon as possible.
-In the case where scope changes are significant, and the project benefits are less, the Commission will evaluate the proposed changes and make a determination to continue funding the project or deleting the project from the program through a formal amendment.

-Cost Changes - The Trade Corridor Enhancement Program will not participate in cost increases to the project, except as allowed under Section 7 for Caltrans nominated projects.
+- Scope Changes The Commission will not consider changes to the scope of the project unless the change is minor and has no impact to the project benefits or the scope change increases the benefits of the project.
+The Commission should be notified as soon as possible of a change in project scope.
+In the case where scope changes are significant, and the project benefits are less, the Commission will evaluate the proposed changes and make a determination to continue funding the project or deleting the project from the program through a formal amendment. - Cost Changes The Trade Corridor Enhancement Program will not participate in cost increases to the project, except as allowed under Section 8 for Caltrans nominated projects.
 Any cost increases must be funded from other fund sources.
-If there is a change in the cost estimate, the implementing agency must notify Caltrans as described below.
 If there is a change in the cost estimate, the Commission should be notified as soon as possible in writing explaining the change and the plan to cover the increase.
 A revised Project Programming Request form identifying the source of funding must also be included as described below.

-Schedule Changes - Schedule changes to a project will not be considered unless a time extension was approved as specified in Section 26.
+Schedule Changes - Schedule changes to a project will not be considered unless a time extension was approved as specified in Section 25.
 For projects programmed in the last year of the Trade Corridor Enhancement Program, the implementing agency may request by June 1, 2020 to reprogram the project only once with justification.
 The request must include: a cover letter from all the partners that nominated the project; a clear and concise explanation for the request; the extraordinary circumstances that led to the request; consequences if the request is not approved; and an updated Project Programming Request as described below.
 The Commission may approve the request only if it finds that an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred that justifies the change at the time the 2020 Program is adopted.